 Autism Spectrum Disorder

-Unlike traditional psychiatry, which rarely looks at the brain, Amen Clinics uses brain imaging technology to identify brain patterns associated with autism spectrum disorder.
+Unlike traditional psychiatry, which rarely looks at the brain, Amen Clinics uses brain imaging technology to identify brain patterns associated with autism spectrum disorder (ASD).

 What is Autism Spectrum Disorder?

-Autism Spectrum Disorder (ASD) is characterized by deficiencies in social interactions and communication, limited and repetitive behaviors and interests, and in many (but not all) cases, intellectual and language impairments.
+Autism Spectrum Disorder (ASD) is characterized by deficiencies in social and communication skills, limited and repetitive behaviors and interests, and in many (but not all) cases, developmental disabilities including intellectual and language impairments.
 These symptoms can range from mild to severe.
-For example, what used to be known as Asperger’s disorder would be on the mild end of the spectrum and what was called classic autism—the most serious form of the condition—would be on the opposite end.
+For example, what used to be known as Asperger’s disorder would be on the mild end of the spectrum and what was called classic autism—the most serious form of the condition—would be on the opposite end of autism spectrum disorders.

 Who has Autism Spectrum Disorder?

 The prevalence of ASD has been increasing at an alarming rate in the past few decades.
-According to the CDC, just 10 years ago 1 in 69 children was diagnosed with it, and today, an estimated 1 in 44 children are currently affected by the condition.
+According to the CDC (Centers for Disease Control), just 10 years ago 1 in 69 children received an autism spectrum disorder diagnosis, and today, an estimated 1 in 44 children are currently affected by the condition.
 Boys are 4 times more likely than girls to be diagnosed with ASD.

 What are the Core Symptoms of ASD?

-The signs of autism spectrum disorder typically appear by age 2 or 3, but if a child’s developmental delays are more severe, they may become evident before age 1.
-The following list includes several of the ASD symptoms; however, because it is a spectrum disorder, not all people with autism will have every symptom.
+The signs of autism spectrum disorder typically appear by age 2 or 3 of a child’s life, but if developmental delays are more severe, autism symptoms may become evident in very young children, including those under age 1.
+ASD affects each person differently.
+The following list includes several of the core symptoms of autism; however, because it is a spectrum disorder, not all people with an ASD diagnosis will have every symptom.

 • Deficits in non-verbal communication, such as understanding social cues and reading facial expressions